gisidorv101/configure-ad/README.md

 <img width="1613" height="954" alt="Screenshot 2026-08-12 at 8 04 37 PM" src="https://github.com/user-attachments/assets/9e268655-f3c8-4ea4-9c02-6c0740fbddb1" />

-Log into DC-1 and ping the IP to see if it's running properly by going into PowerShell and typing "ping 10.x.x.x" Once that's all don,e go back into Client-1, open PowerShell, and type "ipconfig/all; the DNS output should be DC-1 private network
+Log into DC-1 and ping the IP to see if it's running properly by going into PowerShell and typing "ping 10.x.x.x" Once that's all done,e go back into Client-1, open PowerShell, and type "ipconfig /all; the DNS output should be DC-1 private network
 </p>
 <br />
 <h3>Step 5.</h3>